fatmazayrek/Qt5_GUI_Development_for_Beginners/QMessageBox/Readme.md

 In this example, I showed you how to use QMessageBox💡

-I created a simple QPushButton and if you clic this button, a MessageBox is opened.
+I created a simple QPushButton and if you click this button, a MessageBox is opened.

 ![image](https://user-images.githubusercontent.com/91613858/213288783-1d27460e-d835-4fb8-8c33-b4c020c067cc.png)